wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 powerauth.service.applicationEnvironment=
 ```

-These properties are returned when calling the `getSystemStatus` method of the SOAP interface.
+These properties are returned when calling the `/rest/v3/status` / `getSystemStatus` method of the REST / SOAP interface.

 ## Enabling PowerAuth Server Security